Basic information for international students

 This means you receive 100 % of your payment immediately without waiting for the employer to process their payment.

-e-Študentski Servis advances over 90 % of student earnings.
+e-Študentski Servis advances 95 % of student earnings.

 The payment is processed once the employer submits the hours to e-Študentski Servis.